nikolalackovic/HealthCall/README.md

 <sup>2</sup>Sorbonne Université Paris, STIH<p>
 <sup>*</sup> Both authors equally contributed to this work.

-Automatic prediction of user requests and complaints from spoken conversations between customers and human agents are two important tasks in customer relationship management.
-For this purpose, we have investigated vocal interaction, audio and linguistic features related to these tasks.
-The experiments were conducted on 2,416 spoken conversations from the Malakoff Humanis (health mutual) call center.
-Each conversation was recorded on two separate audio channels, the first one for the user and the second one for the agent.
-The text transcription of each channel was obtained by the Nuance speech recognition system.
-Vocal interaction features were computed from a statistical model of talk spurts and silences.
-Each word of the text transcript was encoded by a Bidirectional Encoder Representation from Transformers (BERT).
-The sequence of encoded words is then fed into a feature compression block: a single linguistic feature vector for the entire ? channel.
-Audio features were extracted using openSMILE and ComPaRe audio feature set.
-The results show that linguistic features predict the type of user request better than other features.
-On the other hand, the vocal interaction and audio features are more discriminating in detecting user complaints.
-The combination of all these features allows a significant improvement of the results in terms of Unweighted Average Recall (UAR).

 ## Table of contents

 * [1.
 HealthCall Dataset](#1-HealthCall-Dataset)